sahmsec/sahmsec/README.md

 ## About Me

-- Full-Stack Developer with 3+ years of professional experience building React.js, Next.js, TypeScript, and Node.js applications.
+- Full-Stack Developer with 3+ years of professional experience building applications.
 - Web application penetration tester.
 I test applications against the OWASP Top 10 using Burp Suite.
 - Experienced in authentication systems, REST API integration, dashboard development, and secure coding.
 - Open to: Full-Stack Developer, Frontend Developer, MERN Stack Developer, and Remote roles.
 Working in the UTC+6 timezone.